Discounted Insurance for Horse Riders

-Can I get these rates if I am not a EEA member?
+Can I get these rates if I am not a Equestrian Employers Association member?

-No, these rates have been agreed with the insurers specifically for EEA and BGA members.
+No, these rates with the special 10% discount have been agreed with PJ Hayman & Company specifically for Equestrian Employers Association and British Grooms Association members.

 What about the EHIC Card?

-You may already have the European Health Insurance card (EHIC) and think that this covers you when you are working a rider in Europe.
+You may already have the European Health Insurance card (EHIC) and think that this covers you when you are riding in Europe.
 Things, however, are not as straightforward as many of us think.

 The EHIC does entitle holders to medical treatment in all EU countries plus Iceland, Liechtenstein and Norway, on the same basis as an “insured” resident of these countries.
 However, it may not cover all that you would expect to get here under the NHS and you may also have to pay for part of the treatment.

 Here you will find at-a-glance details of what you can expect to be charged and what you can reclaim in each of the countries covered by the EHIC.
 While the EHIC will cover you for medical treatment in state hospitals but there are certain things that are not covered such as emergency medical treatment and repatriation to the UK after an accident.